iTwin/itwinjs-core/docs/overview/RpcInterface.md

 * *server* -- the code that implements and exposes an RpcInterface to clients.
 A server could the [backend of an app](./App.md#app-backend) or a [service](./App.md#imodel-services).
 A server is always [backend code](./Glossary.md#backend).

 As shown, client and server work with the *RpcManager* to use an RpcInterface.
 RpcManager exposes a client "stub" on the client side.
 This stub forwards the request.
 On the other end, RpcManager uses a server dispatch mechanism to rely the request to the implementation in the server.
-In between the two is a transport mechanism that marshall calls from the client to the server over an appropriate communications channel.
+In between the two is a transport mechanism that marshalls calls from the client to the server over an appropriate communications channel.
 The transport mechanism is encapsulated in a *configuration* that is applied at runtime.

 A typical app frontend will use more than one remote component.
 Likewise, a server can contain and expose more than one component.
 For example, the app frontend might need two interfaces, Interface 1 and Interface 2.
 In this example, both are implemented in Backend A.